NextronSystems/thor-manual/usage/use-cases.rst

     ./thor-linux-64 ---lab -p /mnt/mem-dumps/procs/

-Without a valid lab license, we can simulate that behaviour using the following command (see :doc:`chapter Special Scan Modes <./special-scan-modes>` for more details and flags used in lab scan mode):
+Without a valid lab license, we can simulate that behaviour using the following command (see :doc:`/usage/special-scan-modes` for more details and flags used in lab scan mode):

 .. code:: sh